openwpm/OpenWPM/README.md

     docker build -f Dockerfile -t openwpm .

+After building the above, you may optionally build a docker image for OpenWPM development:

+    docker build -f Dockerfile-dev -t openwpm-dev .

 After a few minutes, the container is ready to use.

 ### Running Measurements from inside the Container